rss2025/rss2025.github.io/_program/workshops.md

 ---

-Workshops will take place across two days of the conference on **Saturday, June 21 (half-day events)** and **Wednesday, June 25 (full-day events)**.
+Workshops will take place across two days of the conference on **Saturday, June 21 (half-day events held in the morning)** and **Wednesday, June 25 (full-day events)**.
 Each workshop is organized as a semi-independent event, and has a unique schedule reflecting the planned activities, constraints and preferences of the organizers.
 Please check the workshop websites for more details on their particular schedules.

 <!-- <div style="text-align: center;">